prakharAKGa/FlutterLoginRoundTechSquae/README.md

 `round_tech_square` is a simple yet production-grade Flutter application that demonstrates:

-- Clean UI with dark theme and animated elements
+- Clean UI with dark theme and beautiful elements
 - User authentication using email and password
 - Access token handling with secure local storage
 - Profile view after successful login